 - It is very easy to debug the problem in the C language.

-Real-world application of C
+Real-World Applications of C

 - C language is the building block of languages like C++ and C#.
-C language helps to develop new languages.
+It helps to develop new languages.
 Many high-level languages are influenced by the C language.

 Advantages and Disadvantages of C++